ttomasz/sample-icon-sprites/readme.md

 This repo provides packaged [sprites](https://maplibre.org/maplibre-gl-js-docs/style-spec/sprite/) that can be used when debugging/testing vector tile maps leveraging libraries such as [MapLibre GL JS](https://maplibre.org/).

+I am not the author of these icons.
+I just packaged them.
+Check each project's licence before usage.

 See available files at: https://ttomasz.github.io/sample-icon-sprites/

 Inspired by: https://github.com/orangemug/font-glyphs